Here are great but simple barbell workout routines for beginning fitness enthusiasts.

 I prefer to keep feet flat on the bench, legs bent, but to each his own.
 But keeping feet flat on the bench will discourage a common cheat move: that of lifting one’s back off the bench in an attempt to push the barbell up.
 12-15 reps.

 Good-mornings.
 Start with the Olympic bar without weights, or a lighter barbell if necessary.
+See the two illustrations below that depict this exercise.

 Bend only as far as getting your trunk parallel with floor.
 Don’t hunch or bend back.